 Did you know that before you dig anywhere on your property, you should call 811 in order to have someone come and mark on your property where your buried utility lines are??

 It doesn’t matter if you’re installing a mailbox…planting trees or shrubs…or installing a fire pit.
-You should definitely call just to be safe.
+You should definitely call to be safe.
 They’ll come to your property and mark the location of your utilities.
 If you don’t mark your utilities and you cut your utility lines, guess who gets stuck with a fine?
 Oh yes, you are, my friend!

 They usually come pretty quickly.
 And since you’re building the fire pit in the backyard, it’s unlikely (but not impossible) for the utility lines to run through your backyard.
 But don’t assume.
 You know what they say about people who make assumptions. 😉

-STEP 2: How Far Will Your Fire Pit be From the House?
+STEP 2: Determine How Far Your DIY Fire Pit Will Be From the House

 This is another thing you have to do before you build a fire pit: check your county code!

-How far will your fire pit need to be from your house?
+How far will does fire pit need to be from your house?

 Here in Montgomery County, Maryland, the code says that fire pits must be at least 20 feet “from any structure.”